 I devoted some of my time to self-education in September-December using the opportunity provided by Stanford University Venture Lab‘s online courses.
 In this post I would like to briefly describe my impressions and share some useful materials from the courses.
 Venture Lab courses are somewhat different from other online courses in that they take place during a specific time with specific deadlines, and you need to enroll in order to participate.

-I tried three courses: Technology Entrepreneurship, Crash Course on Creativity, and Finance.
-As they are very different, I will tell you about each one separately.
+I’ve tried three courses: Technology Entrepreneurship, Crash Course on Creativity, and Finance.
+As they are very different, I’ll talk about each one separately.

 This is probably the best one.
 Although, there are multiple opinions on whether entrepreneurship can be taught, there are a lot of useful materials.